accellionapis/api-guide/source/includes/_commonactions.md

 # Common Use Cases
-The following examples make use of the access token received in the [Authentication](#authentication) section above to interact with the server.

 ```php
 <?php
 // --- Generic helper function to make CURL calls based on the protocol ---